Pike Place Market: Attractions

 One of the Market's major attractions is Pike Place Fish Market, where employees throw three-foot salmon and other fish to each other rather than passing them by hand.
 When a customer orders a fish, an employee at the Fish Market's ice-covered fish table picks up the fish and hurls it over the countertop, where another employee catches it and preps it for sale.

 The first Starbucks store, founded in 1971, was originally located at 2000 Western Avenue.
 In 1977 it moved one block away to 1912 Pike Place where it has been in continuous operation ever since.
 The store was opened by three partners: Jerry Baldwin, Zev Siegl and Gordon Bowker.
 They were inspired by Alfred Peet of Peet's Coffee to open the store and sell high-quality coffee beans and coffee making equipment and accessories.
 The sign outside this branch, unlike others, features the original logo – a bare-breasted siren that was modeled after a 15th-century Norse woodcut.
 It also features a pig statue called "Pork'n Beans," purchased in the 2001 Pigs on Parade fundraiser.
 Starbucks now owns the Seattle's Best Coffee (SBC) brand, which traces its history back to Stewart Brothers' Coffee, which arrived in the Market several months before Starbucks was founded.
 On March 8, 2011, the store was the site of a NASDAQ opening bell ringing as Starbucks kicked off its 40th anniversary.

 After more than 30 years in the Market, the herbal apothecary Tenzing Momo has become an institution both for obtaining herbs and advice on their use.
 Founded in 1977, the name (which is Tibetan) means "divine dumpling".
 Nearby, Market Spice (founded 1911) sells slightly less exotic herbal substances.

 The Market Heritage Center at 1531 Western Avenue is a small museum about the history of the Market.

-Pike Place Market is Seattle's most popular tourist destination and the 33rd most visited tourist attraction in the world, with more than 10 million annual visitors.
+Pike Place Market is Seattle's most popular tourist destination and among the most visited tourist attractions in the world.
+In 2023, the market had 20.9 million total visitors and $177 million in commercial sales.
+The name "Pike's Place" is commonly used by non-Seattleites despite being grammatically incorrect, as the market is not named for a particular person.